tunisiano187/RPI-VPN-Gateway/README.md

 Features:
 ---------

-* Configured vpn starts automatically on boot, no extra configuration necessary (To Do)
+* Configured vpn starts automatically on boot, no extra configuration necessary

 * Once set up, the local network facilites of the Pi will still operate as normal

-* Easy setup of either a custom or preconfigured DNS server (Cloudflare Kids (adult and malware filter), Clouflare Famillies(Malware filter), and Cloudflare fastest DNS)
+* Easy setup of either a custom or preconfigured DNS server (Cloudflare Kids (adult and malware filter), Clouflare Famillies(Malware filter), and Cloudflare fastest DNS) (To do)

+* Routing automatically through the firewall the traffic for the remote network

 Requirements:
 -------------